DGP-Studio/Snap.Hutao.Docs/docs/en/features/hutao-API.md

 :::

-- Enter Abyss Records page by clicking `Abyss Stats` on the sidebar menu
+- Enter Abyss Records page, and then click `Stastics` on the top function bar
 - Click `Character Usage` tab to view character usage rate statistics
   - Character Usage Rate = Character Appearance in this Floor [^first] / Number of Player who Own this Character
 - Click `Character Appearance` tab to view character appearance rate statistics